If you temporarily export goods for processing or repair, you may be able to claim total or partial relief from import charges.

 Application for outward processing by customs declaration

-If you occasionally export goods using outward processing you may be able to use your export declaration as your application.
+If you occasionally export goods using outward processing, you may be able to use your export declaration as your application.
 If you use this procedure, you must complete the supplementary outward processing declaration form and lodge it with your export declaration.
-You will find further detailed information about this in part II of the outward processing guidelines for traders.
+You will find further detailed information about this in the outward processing guidelines for traders.

 If you require further information, contact the Authorisations and Reliefs Unit.